sera741/Sera741/README.md

 > if you see me out sitting without responding then im either offtab or afk/offline. w2i at that time!

-> my weak mood- if i dont usually talk with energetic/or seem quiet then know I'm probably not in the mood!
+> my weak mood : if i dont usually talk with energetic/or seem quiet then know I'm probably not in the mood.

 > int with any kind is okay! i accept all of these </3